-Many nonacademic tax clinics and attorney referral programs (nonacademic clinics) provide legal services to low-income and unrepresented taxpayers.
+Many nonacademic tax clinics and attorney referral programs (nonacademic clinics) provide free legal assistance to low income and self-represented petitioners.
 The two most common nonacademic clinic models are: (1) Clinics that assign cases to practitioners who are employees of the clinic, and (2) clinics that have a relationship with outside practitioners who have agreed to provide pro bono legal services and also participate in a calendar call program.

-Nonacademic clinics help taxpayers comply with the Internal Revenue Code and to deal appropriately with the Internal Revenue Service and the Federal courts.
-The United States Tax Court (the Court) recognizes the important assistance that nonacademic clinics provide to otherwise unrepresented taxpayers.
+Nonacademic clinics help self-represented petitioners comply with the Internal Revenue Code and to deal appropriately with the Internal Revenue Service and the Federal courts.
+The United States Tax Court (the Court) recognizes the important assistance that nonacademic clinics provide to self-represented petitioners.

-For nonacademic clinics which agree to abide by the requirements stated herein, the Court includes standard information about the clinic in mailings to petitioners and permits student/interns to participate in Court hearings and trials.
-The Tax Court does not endorse or recommend any particular tax clinic or Bar sponsored calendar call program.
+For nonacademic clinics which agree to abide by the requirements stated herein, the Court includes standard information about the clinic in mailings to petitioners and permits students/fellows to participate in Court hearings and trials.
+In addition, in 25 cities in which the Tax Court holds trial sessions, petitioners' counsel room is reserved for persons admitted to practice before the Court, including attorneys associated with tax clinics and Bar sponsored calendar call programs.
+The Tax Court does not endorse or recommend any particular clinic or Bar sponsored calendar call program.